-Nancy L. Leech, Ph.D., University of Colorado Denver, is a professor of Research and Evaluation Methods in the School of Education and Human Development.
+Nancy L. Leech, Ph.D., University of Colorado Denver, is a professor of Research and Evaluation Methods in the College of Education and Human Services.
 To date, she has published more than 90 articles in refereed journals, and is co-author of three books; SPSS for Basic Statistics: Use and Interpretation, SPSS for Intermediate Statistics: Use and Interpretation, and Research Methods in Applied Settings: An Integrated Approach to Design and Analysis, all published by Taylor and Francis.

 Sophie Gullett, B.S., University of Colorado Denver, is a data analyst with the Denver Public School District.
 She is finishing a dual Master's in Research Methods and Statistics and Learning, Development, and Family Science at the University of Colorado Denver.
 Her writing has been published in the Journal of Undergraduate Research, Pearson’s Writing Today, and several literary magazines.

 Miriam Howland Cummings, M.A., University of Colorado Denver, is a PhD candidate in the College of Education and Human Services.
 Her current research involves applying a variety of quantitative, qualitative, and mixed methods to research questions of interest to K-12 education and higher education.